-- (1) On 25 November 2022, the Council adopted Decision (CFSP) 2022/2319. - (2) On 28 July 2023, the Council adopted Decision (CFSP) 2023/1574 (2), which amended Decision (CFSP) 2022/2319, thereby establishing a dedicated framework for targeted restrictive measures against natural or legal persons, entities or bodies responsible for actions that threaten the peace, stability and security of Haiti and for actions that undermine democracy or the rule of law in Haiti, as well as against natural or legal persons, entities or bodies associated with them. - (3) In its conclusions of 17 October 2024, the European Council stated that it remained extremely concerned about the situation in Haiti and called for new targeted sanctions against individuals and entities responsible for violence, with the objective of helping to restore peace, security, stability, democracy and the rule of law in Haiti. - (4) In view of the deteriorating political, economic, security and humanitarian situation in Haiti, including the results of escalating gang violence, the unremitting serious human rights abuses committed by gangs, and the continuing impunity for the perpetrators, three persons should be added to the list of natural persons subject to restrictive measures set out in Annex II to Decision (CFSP) 2022/2319. - (5) Decision (CFSP) 2022/2319 should therefore be amended accordingly,
+- (1)On 25 November 2022, the Council adopted Regulation (EU) 2022/2309. - On 28 July 2023, the Council adopted Decision (CFSP) 2023/1574 (2), which amended Council Decision (CFSP) (2)2022/2319 (3), thereby establishing a dedicated framework for targeted restrictive measures against natural or legal persons, entities or bodies responsible for actions that threaten the peace, stability and security of Haiti and for actions that undermine democracy or the rule of law in Haiti, as well as against natural or legal persons, entities or bodies associated with them. - In view of the deteriorating political, economic, security and humanitarian situation in Haiti, including the results of (3) escalating gang violence, the unremitting serious human rights abuses committed by gangs, and the continuing impunity for the perpetrators, three persons should be added to the list of natural and legal persons, entities and bodies set out in Annex Ia to Regulation (EU) 2022/2309. - (4) Regulation (EU) 2022/2309 should therefore be amended accordingly,

-HAS ADOPTED THIS DECISION:
+HAS ADOPTED THIS REGULATION: